-- Those investors who are experts in the financial markets and know the working of the fund houses will not go to the intermediaries for the investment decision. rather they would prefer to do their own research and select the right fund.
+- Those investors who are experts in the financial markets and know the working of the fund houses will not go to the intermediaries for the investment decision.
+Instead, they would prefer to do their research and select the right fund.

 - With the direct plans launched by the fund houses, it is now very easy for even a layman to invest in the funds directly without going to the brokers and paying a high amount of fee.

 - Not appropriate for the conservative investor.

 - Less popular nowadays since the back end load system has taken over the market, and people prefer to pay a back end load on their redemptions from the profit generated rather than lower their cost & investments upfront.

 Hence the investors are required to carefully evaluate the workings & the tariff structure of all the funds they have selected for investments.
 Only the front-end load cannot be the sole criterion for investing in a fund.
 Although the regulators have laid down various guidelines and rules for the applications of the front end load to the schemes, it is the investor who decides based upon his knowledge about the financial markets.
 It is a discouragement among the investors since a front-end load to a particular fund affects the assets under management and requires the fund to generate more returns for its investors to make out for the loss regarding the load fee at the initial time of investment.

 This has been a guide to what is Front End Load and its definition.
 Here we discuss the examples of Front End Load along with advantages and disadvantages.
 You can learn more about finance from the following articles –